Suburbia (book)

 Suburbia is a book by Bill Owens, a photojournalism monograph on suburbia, published in 1973 by Straight Arrow Press, the former book publishing imprint of Rolling Stone.
-A revised edition was published in 1999, by Fotofolio (ISBN 978-1881270409).
+A revised edition was published in 1999 by Fotofolio (ISBN 978-1-881270-40-9).

+Background

+Owens primarily photographed residents of Livermore, California as a photographer for Livermore Independent News.
+Most of the images are black-and-white, shot with a wide-angle lens, and paired with captions drawn from the subjects' own words.